Effective and Efficient Dropout for Deep Convolutional Neural Networks: Introduction

+The advantages of the proposed building blocks are threefold.
+Firstly, these dropout variants can be readily implemented as CNN building blocks in existing deep learning platforms such as Pytorch, TensorFlow or Apache SINGA\footnote{https://singa.apache.org/} initiated by us to support various DL-based applications, as illustrated in Figure~\ref{fig:system}.
+Second, all these dropout variants are computationally lightweight and incur negligible computational overhead.
+Third, the adoption of different dropout variants in convolutional layers of CNNs, especially \dropout, provides a more effective regularization.
+To support these claims, extensive experiments are conducted over state-of-the-art CNNs.
+We adopt widely benchmarked datasets CIFAR-10, CIFAR-100, SVHN and ImageNet, where significant accuracy improvement is observed even upon batch normalization and extensive data augmentation.
+The main contributions can be summarized as follows:

-\begin{itemize} \item We present a unified framework for analyzing dropout methods in CNNs.
-Specifically, we investigate the failure of two types of dropouts, which is mainly due to the incorrect placement of them in the convolutional building blocks. \item We propose new convolutional building blocks supporting dropout training mechanisms to better integrate dropouts, which are readily applicable to existing CNN architectures and harness the benefits of the regularization and model ensemble effect. \item Extensive experiments are conducted to compare different dropout methods and test the effectiveness of the proposed dropout convolutional building blocks as illustrated in Figure~\ref{fig:system}, with which we achieve significant improvement over state-of-the-art CNNs. \end{itemize}
+\begin{itemize} \item We present a unified framework for analyzing dropout variants in CNNs.
+Specifically, we investigate the failure of \dropneuron and \dropchannel, which is mainly due to their conflict with BN in the convolutional block. \item We propose convolutional building blocks and \dropout, which are better in line with the dropout training mechanism and are readily applicable to existing CNN architectures. \item We conduct extensive experiments to examine different dropout variants and confirm the effectiveness of our proposed building blocks, and consistently achieve significant improvement for CNNs. \end{itemize}

 The remainder of the paper is organized as follows.
-Section~\ref{sec:background} introduces the background, mainly focusing on the development of convolutional neural networks and dropout for deep neural networks.
-In Section~\ref{sec:formulation}, we formulate the convolutional transformation in a unified framework, based on which we propose training mechanisms of the four structural levels of dropouts incarnated in general convolutional building blocks for deep CNNs.
-Experimental evaluations of the effectiveness of our proposed convolutional building blocks are given in Section~\ref{sec:experiment}.
-Finally, we conclude the paper in Section~\ref{sec:conclusion}.
+Section~\ref{sec:background} introduces the background.
+In Section~\ref{sec:formulation}, we formulate the convolutional transformation in a unified framework, based on which training mechanisms of dropouts are examined, and improved building blocks and \dropout are proposed for deep CNNs.
+Experimental evaluations of our proposed building blocks are provided in Section~\ref{sec:experiment}.
+We conclude concludes this paper in Section~\ref{sec:conclusion}.